 Having student debt is bad enough, but what if your loan servicer misled you about repayment options, failed to process your payments correctly, and ignored your complaints about the problems?
 That’s exactly what the Consumer Financial Protection Bureau alleges happens to people whose loans Navient, which was part of Sallie Mae, serviced.
 The bureau, along with state’s attorneys in Illinois and Washington, are suing the company over the shoddy treatment borrowers received.

 The state lawsuits also allege the company deliberately loaned money to people who they knew would not be able to repay the debt.
 “My investigation found Sallie Mae put student borrowers into expensive subprime loans that it knew were going to fail,” Illinois Attorney General Lisa Madigan said.
 “Navient’s actions have led to student borrowers needlessly carrying billions of dollars in debt and the company must be held accountable.”

 Who hasn’t Uber pissed off at this point?
 Former female employees say the corporate culture is rife with rampant sexism.
-The company’s CEO argues with disgruntled drivers.
+The company’s former CEO argued with disgruntled drivers.
 Immigration activists have accused Uber of strike-breaking.
 Passengers have assaulted drivers.
 And riders have their share of complaints, too.

 Blind riders sued the company for refusing to transport them and their service animals.
 (Uber eventually settled the case.)
 Employees have allegedly spied on customer accounts.
 Drivers have also been accused of attacking passengers, and people have criticized the company for not running fingerprint-based background checks on drivers.
 There’s even a website cataloging troubling incidents involving Uber drivers, as well as other ride-sharing services.
 The site is run by the Taxicab, Limousine & Paratransit Association, which is putting pressure on officials to more closely regulate companies like Uber.